OolonColoophid/octavo/README.md

 -y --yaml          Print Yaml of Markdown file to standard output -h --help          This page

-Octavo: Markdown to rendered documents using Pandoc.

 ~~~

 ## Setup

 Your Markdown file should have a wodge of [YAML](https://en.wikipedia.org/wiki/YAML) at the top that follows the example in the examples folder.
 Have a look at each setting and tweak to suit your needs.
 These YAML settings will be applied to document in which it is found.

-## Vim

-If you use Vim like me, you might find the following useful.
-Note that I'm launching Octavo on the current document using a plugin called [asyncrun](https://github.com/skywind3000/asyncrun.vim), which permits it to run in the background.

-Use :Octavo to run Octavo on the current document:

-> command Octavo AsyncRun ! octavo.sh -f %

-Use :OctavoDebug to do the same, but with debug mode on:

-> command OctavoDebugMode AsyncRun ! octavo.sh -f % -d

-For quick access, map your leader key and 'o' to launch Octavo:

-> noremap <leader>o :Octavo<CR> " leader-O launches Octavo

-Use :Octivate to add minimal Yaml to the top of your file, just enough to create a minimal Octavo document (note that you'll need to replace '~/Dropbox/Scripts/octavo' with the correct path to your Octavo directory):

-> command Octivate 0r ~/Dropbox/Scripts/octavo/octivate.markdown

 ### Files